 Actually ... not quite.
 Reading the help text carefully (and you can always try it out and see what exactly it does if you are not sure), sort will sort all columns independently of each other, whereas we want the first column sorted and the remaining columns linked to this order.
 Under see also, MATLAB lists sortrows as a possibilty.
 The help text on this looks a little more promising.
 It is still slightly opaque, so the best thing to do is to try it (and view the results)!
 This looks rather better.
-The resulting of plot-ting this is 1.7.
-(This is a good illustration of a guess of a function that was not quite what was needed, but following up on the help suggestions leads to a more appropriate function.)
-At least now the curve is reminiscent of past changes in global temperature and the geological Wilson cycle, with high values in the Cretaceous and Jurassic and then lower again in the Carboniferous (roughly matching the progression of ice and hot house (and then back to recent ice ages) climates).
+The resulting of plot-ting this is 2.7.
+(This is a good illustration of a guess of a function that was Remember that you can diagnose its size with ... size (or refer to the Workspace window)

-- 33 Remember that you can diagnose its size with ... size (or refer to the Workspace window) - 34 HINT: the colon operator (see earlier).
+HINT: the colon operator (see earlier).

-Figure 1.6: proxy reconstructed past variability in atmospheric CO2.
+Figure 2.6: proxy reconstructed past variability in atmospheric CO2.